-A prenatal test is usually done to determine if your baby is developing in the usual way or if it could be at risk of or affected by a specific condition.
+A prenatal test is usually done to determine if your baby is developing in the usual way or if there is a chance that it could be affected by a specific condition.
 There are two types of tests in pregnancy, prenatal screening tests and prenatal diagnostic tests.

 Prenatal screening tests can not definitely tell you if your baby has a certain condition, however they may indicate further testing may need to be considered.
 Prenatal screening tests include,

-Prenatal diagnostic tests look for specific genetic conditions that your baby may be at risk of.
+Prenatal diagnostic tests look for specific genetic conditions.
 These tests assess your baby for a chromosome condition or a condition involving a variation in a single gene.
 A diagnostic test does not test for every possible physical or intellectual condition that could affect your baby.

 It is important that you understand these tests.
 The Centre for Genetics Education has developed a number of materials that can be viewed online or ordered from the Centre.